troplolBE/bettercorrectors/PEDAGO.md

 # PEDGAO

-Small document which is going to describe the way I worked on the project, my toughts and my reflexions during the codig process.
+Small document which is going to describe the way I worked on the project, my thoughts and my reflexions during the codig process.

 ## Disclaimer

-_This document contains all my toughts and the way I processed during the development of the program.
-Dome of the things listed below may not be in the code or may be completely different but I decided nt to remove anything for educational purpose.
+_This document contains all my thoughts and the way I processed during the development of the program.
+Dome of the things listed below may not be in the code or may be completely different but I decided not to remove anything for educational purpose.
 For real working of the code please refer to the comment in the code itself which are complete and comment the final code_